Comment planter et semer du persil en extérieur ? Conseils et astuces

 Interview

-Watering the plants should be frequent since parsley needs a good amount of water, especially after sowing so that the seeds can germinate.
-You can water about 2-3 times a week.
-It will be necessary to harvest the parsley leaves as you go so that they can grow back thicker.
-It is also advisable to halve your parsley the first year to stimulate foliage growth.
+L'watering Plants must be frequent since the parsley needs a good amount of water, especially after sowing so that the seeds can lift.
+You can water about 2 to 3 times a week.
+It will be necessary to harvest the parsley leaves as they go so that they can grow more bushy.
+It is also advisable to halve your parsley in the first year to stimulate the growth of the foliage.

-Note: If you have chosen seeds with the “Organic Agriculture” label, you can harvest the parsley seeds in order to replant them.
+Noticed :If you have chosen the seeds labeled “Organic farming”, you can harvest parsley seeds to be able to replant them.

-Harvest and preservation
+Harvest and conservation

 Back to blog